gchq/stroom-docs/content/en/releases/v07.10/preview-features.md

   Preview features are somewhat experimental in nature and are therefore subject to breaking changes in future releases.
 ---

-There are no preview features in v7.10.
+There are no new preview features in v7.10.